Disaster Preparedness Checklist – Best 10 Food Items

 4. Canned Goods

 Canned soups make a great addition to your disaster preparedness list.
-They are tasty, and may be warmed on any cooking implement.
+They may be warmed on any cooking implement.
 They have a long shelf life and require little rotation.
 There’s quite a variety of flavors; you’re sure to find something for everyone in the family.

 Canned vegetables are great for cooking and supply vitamins when fresh produce is not available.

-Canned meats taste great and supply not only protein but fat.
+Canned meats supply not only protein but fat.
 The latter is an important consideration when supplies are short.
 Fats store lots of calories, supply energy for physical labor, and are required for absorbing some vitamins.

 For more detail see Canned Food 3-Day Example Checklist.

 Salt has an extremely long shelf life, and is an important part of cooking and baking.
-It makes dishes tastier, which helps morale after a disaster.
+It makes dishes tastier, which improves morale – an important consideration in a disaster scenario.

 Further, it has alternative uses that make it an even more valuable part of your disaster preparedness kits.
-Salt may be used as a preservative, or as a cleaner to soak up spills.
+Salt may be used as a preservative, as a cleaner for chopping boards, cast iron items, and others, and even as an absorbent for spills.

 Milk is a staple for cooking and baking, and you’ll need it if you have cereal in your emergency preparedness storage.